SAP-samples/abap-platform-rap-workshops/managed_extensibility/exercises/ex1/README.md

  }
 </pre>

-The behavior impelemenation was generated such that the field **InventoryID** which acts as a semantic key was marked as readonly.
+The behavior implementation was generated such that the field **InventoryID** which acts as a semantic key was marked as readonly.

 <pre>
 field ( readonly ) InventoryID;